Move to: Previous Day

 The station for today is at the church dedicated to St. Augustine of Hippo.
 The church was built on the same location of the former 8th century church dedicated to St. Tryphon of Campsada.
 Michalangelo was one of the artists commissioned for the decoration of the church.
 The Renaissance facade, one of the first in this style, is built of travertine marble said to be from the ruins of the Colosseum.

-As of 2019, there is a temporary closure.
-Currently the substitute Station Church is Santa Maria dell’Anima (Our Lady of the Soul).
+There is currently (2022) a temporary closure.
+The temporary substitute Station Church is Santa Maria dell’Anima (Our Lady of the Soul).